What is “Canvas of Light”?

 What is his Mission?

-Trying to contribute in making the world a friendlier place by sharing with his readers his knowledge acquired during his travels, and glimpses of culture and traditions from around the world.
+Trying to contribute to making the world a friendlier place by sharing with his readers his knowledge acquired during his travels, and glimpses of culture and traditions from around the world.

 If interested, you can read more about Daniel’s Code of Ethics to understand how he works.